eclipse-archived/ceylon-lang.org/documentation/1.1/tour/comprehensions.md

 anything we can write inside braces or brackets should also be syntactically legal inside a named argument list.)

+### Gotcha!

+It's important to have the right mental model of where a comprehension starts and finishes and what precisely it means.
+The comprehension is the bit which starts with `for`, and ends in an expression.
+The braces or brackets are _not_ included.

+A comprehension produces multiple values, not a single value.
+_Therefore a comprehension is not considered an expression and we can't directly assign a comprehension to a value reference!_ If we just need to store the iterable stream somewhere, without evaluating any of its elements, we can use an iterable instantiation expression, exactly like the one we've just seen.

 ### Comprehensions as variadic arguments

 One place where the language "accepts multiple values" is in the